VinzenzKlass/anaplan-sdk/docs/guides/authentication.md

 The `on_auth_code` callback lets you hook into the Auth Flow to handle the authorization URL programmatically and return the authorization response. `on_auth_code` must be a callable that takes the authorization URL as a single argument of type `str` and returns the redirect URL as a `str`.

+???+ warning "Asynchronous Callbacks"
+    Both `on_auth_code` and `on_token_refresh` can be either synchronous or asynchronous.
+When using asynchronous callbacks in complex applications with multiple event loops, be aware that callbacks may execute in a separate event loop context from where they were defined, which can make debugging challenging.

 === "Synchronous"
     ```python
     def on_auth_code(redirect_uri: str) -> str: